apache/flink/docs/content/docs/connectors/datastream/kafka.md

 For detailed explanations of security configurations, please refer to
 <a href="https://kafka.apache.org/documentation/#security">the "Security" section in Apache Kafka documentation</a>.

+## Kafka Rack Awareness

+Kafka Rack Awareness allows flink to select and control the cloud region and availability zone configured by the use of rackId, this feature could allow a significant cost reduction in the cloud provider bill and achieve a better networking performance when connecting to closer and more reliable networks.

+### Testing

+The test function validates if there a valid rack id supplied, valid rack IDs are:

 ### Behind the Scene
 {{< hint info >}}
 If you are interested in how Kafka source works under the design of new data source API, you may